FrancescoSaverioZuppichini/electronics/README.md

 Collection of personal projects using electronic stuff, such as `arduino`, `raspberry pi`, etc

 ## Projects
-- [pi-fan](/pi-fan/README.md): A pwm controlled fan that turns on when a certain temperature is reached.
+- [pi-fan](/pi-fan/README.md): A GPIO controlled fan that turns on when a certain temperature is reached.

     <img height="150px" src="./pi-fan/images/header.png"/>